 The Waterloo Aerial Robotics Group provides support to all student-run unmanned aerial vehicle (UAV) projects at Waterloo.
-These projects have included fixed wing aircraft for theUnmanned Systems Canada Competition and a fire detection quadrotor for a capston design project.
+These projects have included fixed wing aircraft for the Unmanned Systems Canada Competition and a fire detection quadrotor for a capstone design project.
 The team also hosts engineering design competitions for upper year students at Waterloo.

-Waterloo Satellite Team
+Waterloo Rocketry Team

 The Waterloop project is the response by a group of dedicated University of Waterloo students to the SpaceX Hyperloop pod challenge to independently design and build a prototype Hyperloop pod to be tested on a one-mile test track in Hawthorne, California in the summer of 2016.

 WATonomous is transforming a stock Chevrolet Bolt Electric Vehicle into a fully autonomous vehicle!
 We are 1 of 8 teams selected to compete in the SAE AutoDrive Challenge annually until the end of the competition in 2020.
 We have several sponsors supplying us with many of the sensors, software, computing platforms, and the Chevrolet Bolt EV itself, needed to complete this challenge.